 If you want to mount handgun pouches to the inside of a safe common tip is to use 3M dual lock mounting tape.
 This way you can hang up your gun pouches on the door or on the safe wall.
 They can quickly be removed as they act like velcro but much stronger.
 This way they are not a

 The option of having a removable liner for when it gets dirty is a great idea.
 I’ve seen soft rifle cases made of automotive headliner material, that started off grey but ended up black due to the excess oil and dirt from the guns sticking to the liner material.

 Gun Safe Fire Proofing

 Most budget gun safes don’t have a fire rating but you can increase this by lining it with a layer or two of sheetrock fireproof drywall type x before you line it with fleece or speaker liner material.
 Sheetrock is a natural fire insulator and will protect your valuable firearms from fire and heat for a short period of time.

-Stick with the darker materials to hide any marks or oil stains that can come from your guns.
-Polymat is very well known in the liner industry and is easy to work with.
+Stick with darker materials to hide any marks or oil stains that can come from your guns.
+Polymat is very well-known in the liner industry and is easy to work with.
 The latex backing helps with gluing in various conditions.
 It is the perfect gun safe liner fabric.